Nissan’s Ghosn gone, American Kelly faces Japan trial alone

 TOKYO (AP) — His boss Carlos Ghosn escaped financial misconduct charges by fleeing the country, but another former Nissan executive is still awaiting trial in Japan: Greg Kelly.

 Kelly’s trial in Tokyo District Court is to open Sept.
-15, nearly two years after his arrest, and the same day he turns 64 .
-If convicted of charges related to alleged under-reporting of Ghosn’s income, Kelly could face up to a decade in prison.
+15, nearly two years after his arrest, and the same day he turns 64.
+If convicted on charges related to underreporting Ghosn’s income, Kelly could face up to a decade in prison.

 Even if acquitted, he has already paid a heavy price, unable to leave Japan and go home to Tennessee while out on bail.
 He has yet to see his newborn grandchild.
 His wife got a student visa to stay with him in Tokyo.